CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 :::{dropdown} ERA5-Land

-ERA5-Land has enhanced horizontal resolution compared to ERA5, but only covers land areas.
+ERA5-Land has higher horizontal resolution compared to ERA5, but only covers land areas.
-ERA5-land parameter uncertainty currently can be accessed using the equivalent ERA5 fields.
+ERA5-land parameter uncertainty can be accessed using the equivalent ERA5 fields.

 Dataset
 : https://doi.org/10.24381/cds.e2161bac